 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-CAE Technology Services has a zero tolerance approach to any form of modern slavery.
+CAE Technology Services Ltd (CAE) has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 CAE is a trusted technology partner who makes people’s lives more straightforward, productive, fulfilling and enjoyable by providing the intuitive IT services they need every day.